General :

 Epiphany

 Actually, this is the best browser for GTK+ available, but in comparison with K-Meleon it's not good - very poor functionality and lack of settings.
-Maybe one day I'll reinstall Arch (because X.org became very slow and KDE doesn't want to work), and try Konqueror
+Maybe one day I'll reinstall Arch (because X.org became very slow and KDE doesn't want to work), and try Konqueror smiling smiley

 Quote